birenoulu/SandBoxFuzz/README.md

 **methodList**: Optionally, a list of methods that should not be inserted into the log statement.This can be used to mask constructors, static constructors, static blocks, lambda expressions, toString, hashCode, and other simple methods when needed, specifying the name property and ignore as true.
 Don't write if you don't need to.

 ###### _**LogInstrumentorJar.java**_:
+This is the configuration file for instrumentation.
+We do instrumentation using a open-source tool [**Soot**](https://github.com/noidsirius/android-soot-instrumentor).
 To convert the bytecode source file, the parts that may need to be changed are as follows:
 ```
 // size